ajrlewis/chatpy/README.md

 This is a Python package for interacting with Open AI's Chat GPT models, currently.

+Could maybe be a `Chat` protocol to be model independent.

 ## Installation

-To use this extension, you can install it via pip:
+Install via pip:

 ```bash
 pip install git+https://github.com/ajrlewis/chatpy.git